preboot/angularjs-webpack/README.md

-# Angular 1.x WebPack 2 + Babel workflow
+# Angular 1.x Webpack 2 + Babel workflow

 [![Dependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=dependencies) [![devDependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/dev-status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=devDependencies)

 **NOTE: This workflow is now using Webpack 2 beta.
 There is a branch with the old workflow if you want to use it.**

-**NOTE 2: THIS IS STILL WIP, I WILL REMOVE THIS CAPS WHEN I AM SURE IT WORKS PERFECTLY.**

-This workflow serves as a starting point for building Angular 1.x applications using WebPack 2.
+This workflow serves as a starting point for building Angular 1.x applications using Webpack 2.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.

 ## Features